 Some people with PTSD also report experiencing physical symptoms like chest pains, dizziness, headaches, and stomach aches.

-How employers can support those with PTSD
+5 Ways employers can support employees with PTSD

 Create an open culture